nufailtd/budget-gcp/README.md

 Given that the Google Cloud Platform offers a generous free tier of products, we shall push our utility of these products to the maximum.

 We make use of the following excellent open source projects to aid us in our task.
 Give them a look sometime.
+* [Terraform](https://www.terraform.io/) - Declaratively provision and manage or infrastructure.
-* [Terraform](https://www.terraform.io/) - Storing and Managing access to our secrets.
+* [Vault](https://www.vaultproject.io/) - Storing and Managing access to our secrets.
 * [Traefik](https://traefik.io/) - Routing traffic to our cluster.
+* [Pomerium](https://www.pomerium.io/) - Secures access to our applications.
 * [Chisel](https://github.com/jpillora/chisel) - Secure tunnelled connections into our cluster.
 * [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) - Mapping our domain to our cluster.
 * [CertManager](https://cert-manager.io/) - Automatically creating certificates for our domains.